 Don’t activate two-factor authentication for other users; ask them to do it themselves, so they can use their own phones.

-If you get a new phone, install Google Authenticator and add your WordPress account to it before discarding your old phone, if possible.
+If you get a new phone, install your authenticator app and add your WordPress account to it before discarding your old phone, if possible.

 While you're at it, you can learn more ways of protecting your WordPress login in our post How to Secure WordPress Login & Admin Area.